'Round About Midnight: Reception

-In his five-star review in the May 16, 1957 issue of DownBeat magazine, Ralph J. Gleason called the album "modern jazz conceived and executed in the very best style."
+In his five-star review in the May 16, 1957, issue of DownBeat, Ralph J. Gleason called the album "modern jazz conceived and executed in the very best style."
 Ralph Berton of The Record Changer called the album "orthodox, middle-of-the-road conservative progressive jazz."
 The Penguin Guide to Jazz said it "sounds like a footnote" to the Prestige contractual obligation sessions (Miles, Relaxin', Workin', Steamin', and Cookin') and that "the material is fine but somehow fails to cast quite the consistent spell which the Prestige recordings do."
 Bob Rusch of Cadence wrote, "everything about this date, from the black-and-white cover photo, washed in red, of Miles Davis, removed in thought behind dark glasses, to the performances, is classic.
 Not surprisingly, careful packaging and exquisite artistry have created a legend and, in this case, one of the essential recordings in the history of recorded music."